| Line

 and size of listening space will dictate which mode

 will work best for you.
+Though its

 appearance is retro, the 216IA’s sound was definitely